 - There’s momentum and you don’t want to be left behind.
 The Web Accessibility Initiative notes how Apple has showcased its innovativeness by optimizing touchscreens for accessibility.
 A Fast Company article reveals how designing for the disabled is giving Google an edge.
 And who can forget Microsoft’s Superbowl ad “We All Win”?

 - According to the Muse, accessibility can affect your recruiting and widen your doors for talented candidates and employees

 - Asserting accessibility for those with disabilities affirms your organization’s stance to your team, helping everyone involved feel good about who they work for.

 - To wait adds weight- possible discomfort in your team and the burden of wondering who might have been helped but was left out.

 You might feel called to join the web accessibility movement by examples like Apple, Google and Microsoft.
 Or you may already know it’s the right thing to do and the right time to do it.
 In either case doesn’t it make sense to take steps now, to minimize your worries by casting aside the wait, and to gain the confidence and security of a brighter future of growing your audience.

 Fortunately, many solutions exist.
 New developments in artificial intelligence and deep learning are lessening the burden of ensuring your digital properties are accessible while empowering those with disabilities to more deeply experience the world around them.
 There is no one magic bullet that works for everybody.
 The right solution is the one that aligns with your team, resources, and goals.

+Including accessibility in diversity and inclusion is a must.
 Without accessibility an organization can’t be truly inclusive.
 We can help.
 To start a conversation, or to identify a path forward that makes sense for you, contact us at firstname.lastname@example.org or on LinkedIn.